unstoppablecarl/downsync/src/markdown/downsync-rules.md

 Instead of performing a Unit Activation, a Unit may hold its reaction by reducing the value of its Reaction Priority die by 1.

-Units controlled by the non-active Player are [Refreshed](#refresh) immediately before resolving their Unit Activation.
+Units that have not Refreshed this Round are [Refreshed](#refresh) immediately before resolving their Unit Activation.

-A Unit with an **Overwatch Token** removes that token immediately before resolving its Unit Activation.
+A Unit has already been Refreshed this Round when it is in the Active Player's Taskforce or has an Activated Token.

+When a Unit is [Refreshed](#refresh) it removes its **Overwatch Token** if it has one.
-When activating, Units may perform an Overwatch Action as normal and gain an Overwatch token to be used in a later Reaction Engagement.
+When activating, Units may perform an Overwatch Action as normal and gain an Overwatch Token to be used in a later Reaction Engagement.

 #### Cleanup